 splitty

 Tonight’s dinner check.
 Item-by-item assignment.
-Immediate Venmo requests.
+A pre-filled Venmo request for each person.
 Settled before the waiter returns.

 Item-level assignment